nacho-fel/nzyme-meeting-task-assistant/TECH_STACK.md

 ### FastAPI
 **Role:** Web framework for the orchestrator and all modular endpoints.
 **Why:** FastAPI is the natural choice for a pipeline that needs to expose multiple independently-callable steps.
-Its dependency-injection system (`Depends`) cleanly wires shared singletons — `DataStore`, `LLMService`, `NotionService` — into each route handler without manual instantiation or global state.
+Its dependency-injection system (`Depends`) cleanly wires shared singletons, `DataStore`, `LLMService`, `NotionService`, into each route handler without manual instantiation or global state.
 The automatic OpenAPI/Swagger UI (`/docs`) is a first-class deliverable: evaluators can inspect and call every endpoint interactively without a separate API client.

 ### Pydantic v2
 **Role:** Request/response validation and serialisation across the entire pipeline.
 **Why:** Required by the spec.
-Pydantic models serve as the API's contract — if a field is missing or the wrong type, a structured 422 is returned before any business logic runs.
-The `exclude=True` field option on internal audit fields (e.g. `resolution_status`, `evidence`) keeps the public JSON clean while preserving debugging information in memory.
-Pydantic v2's `model_validate` and `model_dump` are used throughout instead of manual dict parsing.
+Pydantic models serve as the API's contract, if a field is missing or the wrong type, a structured 422 is returned before any business logic runs.

 ### Pydantic-Settings
 **Role:** Environment variable and `.env` file loading.